A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Executive Summary

 The Sixteen Pillars set out the policy foundations of the Parity Accord by embedding constitutional parity within the structures of governance.
-Together, they establish the legal and institutional basis of a constitutional settlement grounded in shared authority, protected identities, and balanced constitutional competence.
+Together, they define the legal and institutional basis of a constitutional settlement grounded in shared authority, protected identities, and balanced constitutional competence.

 Their legitimacy derives from constitutional evolution rather than novelty.
-They do not replace the Good Friday/Belfast Agreement, but develop its principles into an operational constitutional framework capable of governing any settlement authorised by democratic consent.
+They do not replace the Good Friday/Belfast Agreement, but develop its principles into an operational framework capable of governing any settlement authorised by democratic consent.
+Where existing models focus primarily on achieving consent, this framework sustains it through institutional design, treating consent not as a single event but as a condition maintained through constitutional structure.

-The organising principle is therefore not federalism itself, but parity: a constitutional order in which sovereignty, identity protection, and institutional authority are distributed so that no tradition is subordinated to another.
+The organising principle is not federalism itself, but parity.
+Sovereignty is distributed, identity is protected, and institutional authority is balanced so that no tradition is subordinated to another.
+Parity operates as a governing logic of the system rather than an outcome dependent on political behaviour.

 Foundational Structural Logic of the Sixteen Pillars